Hello (social network)

 Hello, stylized as hello, was a social networking service founded by Orkut Büyükkökten, the creator of Orkut.
 The service used to support access via a mobile app and was available for Android and iOS.
-It was launched May 1, 2016, as a replacement to Orkut, which was shut down on September 30, 2014.
+Hello was launched May 1, 2016 as a replacement to Orkut, which was shut down on September 30, 2014.
 Hello is owned by Hello Network.

 As of September 2019, Hello had been downloaded approximately 1 million times, compared to Orkut's 300 million active users.
 Hello.com was shut down in April 2022.
 According to their website, "We are pausing hello while we get ready to launch something even better".